Most Haunted

 Most Haunted is a British paranormal reality television series.

 Most Haunted was first shown on Living TV between 2002 and 2010.
-However, it has since been revived on TV and online, via an official mobile app and YouTube Channel.
+However, it has since been revived on Really and online, via an official mobile app and YouTube Channel.
 Presented by Yvette Fielding, the programme investigates purported paranormal activity in a range of locations, mainly within the United Kingdom.
 The series was produced by Antix Productions.

 After four years off-air, Fielding and Karl Beattie, the producer of the programme, confirmed that, following a successful online episode, Most Haunted would be returning to screens in August 2014, aired by Really.

-In July 2019, Beattie announced that Really TV would no longer be making new episodes of Most Haunted.
-However, repeats of previous series on Really TV will continue to air occasionally on the channel.
+In July 2019, Beattie announced that Really would no longer be making new episodes of Most Haunted.
+However, repeats of previous series on Really will continue to air occasionally on the channel.
 Most Haunted new episodes, live events, and new extra content, including outtakes and behind the scenes material, will continue to be produced, and these will now air on the official Most Haunted YouTube channel to an international audience.
 A new channel is being sought by Antix Productions to air the new series.
 However, until this channel is found, all new material from Most Haunted will now be available on its YouTube channel.

 Over 300 episodes of the programme have been broadcast to date.

+There is a dedicated Most Haunted IPTV channel available to LG Smart TV owners via the LG Channels app, which streams back to back episodes of Most Haunted and Most Haunted Unseen.